Welcome to the 3DF Zephyr tutorial series.

 · using 3 or more control points will set a full transformation that will scale, translate and rotate the world.

-It’s usually a good idea to also include control points that are not constraints.
+It’s usually a good idea to also include check points that are not constraints.

-You can experiment a bit with the manual settings, or right click this link and save 3DF_Zephyr_Tutorial_02_3D_coords.txt – similarly to the previous step, click the “Import Constraints from file” Button (18), browse and select 3DF_Zephyr_Tutorial_02_3D_coords.txt and then click “Open”.
+You can experiment a bit with the import and manual settings, by right click [THIS LINK] and “save” 3DF_Zephyr_Tutorial_02_3D_coords.txt (19) (similarly to the previous step), click the “Import Constraints from file” (17) Button, browse and select 3DF_Zephyr_Tutorial_02_3D_coords.txt and then click “Open”.

 Control distances can be defined as the distance between two control points, the distance between a control point and a camera, or the distance between two cameras.
 With 3DF Zephyr you can easily define control distances and even scale the world with control distances.